 2. Zero Waste

 Sustainability is often closely linked to the phrase ‘zero waste’, a term coined to promote a product, company or service that endeavours to have as little impact on the environment as possible.
 There are even awards to be won in Zero Waste.
 Direct Cardboard Boxes have won an award from Let’s Recycling for their Reuse Initiative which helps companies to reduce their waste to landfill.
-Zero Waste stores like Nada in Leicester are popping up all over the place where customers can bring their own containers, creating ‘zero waste’ in terms of packaging when they do their weekly shop.
+Zero Waste stores in Leicester are popping up all over the place where customers can bring their own containers, creating ‘zero waste’ in terms of packaging when they do their weekly shop.

 We’re all encouraged to reuse in our day to day lives, whether that’s with reusable shopping bags, coffee cups or water bottles.
 But in industry, and particularly in the packaging industry, the practice of reuse becomes more difficult.
 There are many manufacturers who generate large quantities of used cardboard boxes that are produced when items are unpacked on site.
 In an ideal world, it would be great if these boxes could be reused when the finished products are later sent out to consumers.
 Unfortunately, this is not usually possible.
 Instead, the boxes get baled and sent to a recycling company whilst the company buys more boxes in a different size to package their new products.